 \subsubsection{Data splitting procedures}

 \paragraph{Assay and Molecule temporal split time\_a\_c.} We conduct a temporal split \citep{sheridan2013time} to simulate the situation in which new molecules and bioassays have to be predicted.
 We approximate this effect by assuming that new molecules and bioassays receive increasingly larger identifiers \citep{kim2019pubchem}.
-We split both the unique PubChem Compound identifiers (CIDs) and the unique PubChem bioassay identifers (AIDs) into the oldest 60\%, the following 20\%, and the most recent 20\%.
+We split both the unique PubChem Compound identifiers (CIDs) and the unique PubChem bioassay identifiers (AIDs) into the oldest 60\%, the following 20\%, and the most recent 20\%.
 Then, we take the bioactivity records corresponding to the 60\% oldest molecules and bioassays for training, the bioactivity records corresponding to the following 20\% of molecules and bioassays for validation, and the bioactivity records corresponding to the 20\% most recent molecules and bioassays for testing (Fig.~\ref{fig:datasplit}).
 We train on assays from the first assay deposited in 2004 up to AID 602432 from 2012-03, validate on assays up to AID 602433 from 2013-11 and test assays from AID 602434 to AID 1259411 from 2018-05.
 The training dataset contains 11,661 assays and 143M bioactivity measurements, the validation dataset 2,959 assays and 8M bioactivity measurements, and test 3,933 assays and 1.2M bioactivity measurements.

 Our temporal splitting setting for both molecules and bioassays represents a challenging prediction problem.
 Molecule-bioassay pairs corresponding to older molecules tested on newer bioassays, will not be included in any of the splits.
-Thus, molecules which are well characterized by measurements on bioactivity task in the training datasets are removed from evaluation.
-We favor this difficult setting of both new molecules and bioassays splits, to assess evaluation of whether our proposed method both generalize to novel molecules and bioassays.
+Thus, molecules that are well characterized by measurements on bioactivity tasks in the training datasets are removed from evaluation.
+We favor this difficult setting of both new molecules and bioassays splits, to assess the evaluation of whether our proposed method both generalize to novel molecules and bioassays.